Tree-level scattering amplitudes in nonlocal field theories: Introduction

-Here we will solve also the second problem at the tree level.
-We will first recall the general action proposed in \cite{Modesto:2021ief} (section \ref{sec:gefre}), which has been already applied to the Higgs mechanism in nonlocal field theory \cite{Modesto:2021okr}, and afterwards we will prove in two different but equivalent ways that all the $n$-point tree-level scattering amplitudes of the nonlocal theory are identical to the amplitudes of the underlying local one.
+We here will first recall the general action proposed in \cite{Modesto:2021ief} (section \ref{sec:gefre}), which has been already applied to the Higgs mechanism in nonlocal field theory \cite{Modesto:2021okr}, and afterwards we will prove in two different but equivalent ways that all the $n$-point tree-level scattering amplitudes of the nonlocal theory are identical to the amplitudes of the underlying local one.
 The first proof (section \ref{sec:redef}) is based on Anselmi's theorem \cite{Anselmi:2006yh} which was already implemented in nonlocal purely gravitational theories in \cite{Dona:2015tra}.\footnote{In the same paper \cite{Dona:2015tra}, it was shown that the scattering amplitudes in Stelle's theory and in Weyl conformal gravity are the same of the Einstein--Hilbert theory as long as we have only gravitons as external particles.
 When ghosts appear as external states, the amplitudes were computed in \cite{Johansson:2018ues}.} The second proof (section \ref{sec:pert}), which is a generalization of the results of \cite{Monteiro:2011pc} already applied to higher-derivative theories in \cite{Johansson:2018ues}, is based on the explicit construction of a unique correspondence between perturbative solutions and scattering amplitudes in the nonlocal theory.